 torill kornfeldt, born 1984, is a Swedish science journalist with a background in biology.

 She has worked in the science department of Sweden's leading morning newspaper Dagens Nyheter and at the science branch of the Swedish public service radio.
-There she created the successful radio show Tekniksafari ('tech-safari') on new technology changing society.
+She has hosted several sucessfull radio shows including Tekniksafari, Hopp and P3 Dystopia, all about how science and technology are changing the world.

 Jurassic Park meets Greenpeace!